-The Introduction section contains this overview, an explanation of primaries in California, and an Election Calendar of key dates and timelines.
+The Introduction section contains this overview and an Election Calendar of key dates and timelines.

-The Elective Office Information section of this guide contains information about the offices up for election in San Bernardino County.
-This section also includes information regarding annual salaries, eligibility requirements, and incompatible offices.
+The Elective Office Information section of this guide contains information about the office up for election in San Bernardino County.
+This section also includes information about eligibility requirements and incompatible offices.

-The Candidate Filing Process section contains information regarding the filing fees for each office, the process to reduce the filing fee, the nomination petition process, the forms required to file for office, how to select a ballot designation, and how to submit a candidate statement.
+The Candidate Filing Process section contains information regarding the forms required to file for office, how to select a ballot designation, and how to submit a candidate statement.

 The Fair Political Practices Commission Filings section briefly explains the required forms that may need to be filed as part of the candidate filing process.
 The Fair Political Practices Commission (FPPC) is an independent regulatory agency that enforces campaign finance laws.
-The San Bernardino County Elections Office is a filing agent for the FPPC, and is responsible for working with the candidates who are required to submit campaign disclosure statements.
+The San Bernardino County Elections Office is a filing agent for FPPC, and is responsible for working with the candidates who are required to submit campaign disclosure statements.